LunarG/VulkanSamples/BUILD.md

 The build process uses CMake to generate makefiles for this project.
 The build generates the loader, layers, and tests.

-This repo has been built and tested on Ubuntu 14.04.3 LTS, 14.10, 15.04, 15.10, and 16.04 LTS.
+This repo has been built and tested on the two most recent Ubuntu LTS versions.
 It should be straightforward to use it on other Linux distros.

 These packages are needed to build this repository:
 ```
-sudo apt-get install git cmake build-essential bison libx11-dev libxcb1-dev libxkbcommon-dev
+sudo apt-get install git cmake build-essential bison libx11-dev libxcb1-dev libxkbcommon-dev libmirclient-dev libwayland-dev
 ```

 Example debug build (Note that the update\_external\_sources script used below builds external tools into predefined locations.
 See **Loader and Validation Layer Dependencies** for more information and other options):